DejavuForensics/Citadel/README.md

 ZoneAlarm | Trojan-PSW.Win32.Tepfer.fuph | Trojan-Spy.Win32.Zbot.dmna | false negative
 Zoner | false negative | false negative | false negative

+##### Table legend:
+- false negative: The file is infected and the antivirus wasn't able to detect it
+- positive: The file is infected, the antivirus managed to detect it but the virus does not have a name All the other labels were given by the antivirus company.

 ## Materials and Methods